 Interim success criteria have been met for this area.
 No exotic species were observed, and shrub cover has been maintained at or lower than 6 percent.
-Herbaceous groundcover and diversity continues to increase and prescribed burns have been conducted in accordance with fire management plan.
+Herbaceous groundcover and diversity continue to increase.
+Prescribed burns have been conducted in accordance with fire management plan on a one year rotation.